windwalker-io/framework/src/Console/README.md

 HELLO: ASIKA
 ```

-> Note: We have to `addOption()` first, then the `getOption('x')` is able to get the input option which we wanted.
+> Note: We have to use `addOption()` to define options first, then the `$this->getOption('x')` will be able to
->
-> If we don't do this first, we have to use `$this->input->get('x')` to get option value,
+get the input option which we want.
+If we didn't do this, we have to use `$this->io->get('x')`
-> but this way do not support option aliases.
+to get option value, but this way do not support option aliases.

 ## Add Second Level Commands and more...

-If we want to add several commands after FooCommand, we can use `addCommand()` method.
-Now we add two `bar` and `yoo`
+Now, FooCommand is the first level commands in our command tree, if we want to add several commands under FooCommand,
+we can use `addCommand()` method.
+Now we add two `bar` and `yoo` command under `FooCommand`.
-command to `FooCommand`.

 ### Adding command in runtime.

-We use `addCommand()` to add commands.
+We can use `addCommand()` to add a command as other commands' child.

-If a command has one or more sub commands, the arguments means to call sub command which name equals to first argument.
+If a command has one or more children, the arguments means to call children which the name equals to this argument.

-If a command has on sub commands, Command object will run executing code if set, or run `doExecute()` if executing code not set.
-Then the remaining arguments will save in `$this->input->args`.
+If a command has no child, Command object will run handler closure if has set, or run `doExecute()` if handler not set.
+Then the remaining arguments will be able to get by `$this->getArgument({offset})`.

 ``` php
 <?php